box/developer.box.com/content/guides/webhooks/index.md

 There are two types of webhooks: v1 and v2, which are compared below.

 <Message type='notice'>
-  For better scalability and security, more event triggers to choose from, and automatic retries we recommend to use v2 webhooks.
+  For the ease of use, better security, more event triggers to choose from, and automatic retries we recommend to use v2 webhooks.
 </Message>